Pennsylvania’s Civil War

 - Bullet-shot forage cap worn by a Pennsylvania Reserves soldier at the Battle of Antietam

-- Materials used by soldiers in camp, including ailitia drum, fife, bugles, and 19th century board games
+- Materials used by soldiers in camp, including militia drum, fife, bugles, and 19th century board games.

-- Personal mementoes and gifts given to soldiers as they headed off to war, such as a sewing kit, a needle case, and a Bible
+- Personal mementos and gifts given to soldiers as they headed off to war, such as a sewing kit, a needle case, and a Bible.

 - Original Civil War recruitment posters from communities across Pennsylvania, including Pittsburgh, Philadelphia, Blairsville, Lock Haven, and Meadville.